Jody Reichel

 Meet Jody

-Her professional career began in finance, and later in real estate investment.
-Today, Jody owns and manages a successful rental property business, where many of her tenants have rented from her for more than a decade.
-She takes pride in keeping rents fair and homes well-maintained, showing that responsible business and community stability go hand in hand.
+My professional career began in finance and later grew into real estate investment.
+I own and manage a successful rental property business, from which many tenants have rented for over a decade.
+I believe in fair rents, safe homes, and stable neighborhoods.

 Jody's Vision